ovace/art/essays/diary.md

 He didn't ask me anything technical, just to access myself.

 *That* is how you pick someone.
 The only way to see if he works well for you is to try it out (unfortunate that French labour law is overprotective).

+## 2015-11-26 Came back to Brazil

+When I got home, the smells came back to me.

+All those places I've seen a thousand times but don't think about anymore.

+And a few ones that I've seen a thousand times, and see in my dreams from time to time.

+## 2015-12-10 Physics course to Melissa

+She didn't know that Microsoft was paid.
+That is the ultimate monopoly.

+The product is so default, that users don't know it anymore, even though they use it every day.

+## 2015-12-25 Ribeirao preto

+Gabriel, my cousin, told me that I was too concentrated on Wikipedia on my uncle's smartphone while everyone else was chatting away how to say "couve" in English.
+Such a huge compliment.
+I told him that you either focus or get lost into useless noise forever.
+And I was the one to find it in the end: https://en.wikipedia.org/wiki/Collard_greens

+## 2015-01-13 Back to Paris after Brazil

+First impressions:

+- I like the cold, makes me feel a sexy / nostalgic kind of pleasure
+- overheard some smart youngsters talking about their Electrical Engineering courses.
+Reminded me of the massacre of Polytechnique, and made me feel a bit bad, but hopeful for such a country full of great minds.